Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Conjuration.** You create a large or smaller inanimate object in an unoccupied space you can see within range.
 It looks completely ordinary, has no monetary value, and disappears after you finish a Rest or cast this spell again.
 Alternatively, you can conjure a weapon in your hands as a Sleight.

 **Fireball.** Make an attack against a creature you can see within range.
-On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
+On a hit, it takes Fire damage equal to your Willpower Modifier plus 3d6 and starts Burning.
 On a miss, it takes half damage only.

 **Invisibility.** You become Invisible until you attack or cast a spell.